Amrit Kaur: Career

-Participation in India's Independence Movement
+Participation in India's independence movement

 After her return to India from England, Kaur became interested in the Indian independence movement.
 Her father had shared close association with Indian National Congress leaders including Gopal Krishna Gokhale, who often visited them.
 Kaur was drawn to the thoughts and vision of Mahatma Gandhi, whom she met in Bombay (Mumbai) in 1919.
-Kaur worked as Gandhi's secretary for 16 years, and their correspondence was subsequently published as a volume of letters titled 'Letters to Rajkumari Amrit Kaur'.
+Kaur worked as Gandhi's secretary for 16 years, and their correspondence was subsequently published as a volume of letters titled Letters to Rajkumari Amrit Kaur.

 Following the Jallianwala Bagh massacre later that year, when the British forces shot and killed over 400 peaceful protestors in Amritsar, Punjab, Kaur became a strong critic of the British rule in India.
 She formally joined the Congress and began active participation in India's independence movement while also focusing on bringing about social reform.
 She was strongly opposed to the practice of purdah and to child marriage, and campaigned to abolish the devadasi system in India.

 Kaur co-founded the All India Women's Conference in 1927.
 She was later appointed its secretary in 1930, and president in 1933.
 She was imprisoned by the British authorities for her participation in the Dandi March, led by Mahatama Gandhi in 1930.
 Kaur went to live at Gandhi's ashram in 1934 and adopted an austere lifestyle despite her aristocratic background.

-As a representative of the Indian National Congress, in 1937 she went on a mission of goodwill to Bannu, in the present-day Khyber-Pakhtunkhwa.
-The British Raj authorities charged her with sedition and imprisoned her.
+As a representative of the Indian National Congress, in 1937 she went on a mission of goodwill to Bannu, North-West Frontier Province, colonial India (in the present-day Khyber-Pakhtunkhwa province of Pakistan).
+The British authorities charged her with sedition and imprisoned her.

 The British authorities appointed her as a member of the Advisory Board of Education, but she resigned from the position following her involvement with the Quit India Movement in 1942.
 She was imprisoned by the authorities for her actions during the time.

 She championed the cause of universal suffrage, and testified before the Lothian Committee on Indian franchise and constitutional reforms, and before the Joint Select Committee of British Parliament on Indian constitutional reforms.

 Kaur served as the Chairperson of the All India Women's Education Fund Association.
 She was a member of the Executive Committee of Lady Irwin College in New Delhi.
 She was sent as a member of the Indian delegation to UNESCO conferences in London and Paris in 1945 and 1946, respectively.
 She also served as a member of the Board of Trustees of the All India Spinners' Association.

 Kaur worked to reduce illiteracy, and eradicate the custom of child marriages and the purdah system for women, which were then prevalent among some Indian communities.